matthewbub/calendar-widgets/.github/PULL_REQUEST_TEMPLATE.md

 ## Related

-_<Include PRs, Issues, and any additional resources realted to your code change here.>_
+_<Include PRs, Issues, and any additional resources related to your code change here.>_